This is another review in my ongoing series on travel tripods.

 On the top is a standard 1/4″-20 stud.

 The maximum stability is when the center of gravity of the load is directly over the center column.
 But in practice, that often isn’t a practical option.
 When fully rotated and evenly spaced, the legs cover an area with a diameter of around 10 inches.
 That’s a factor if you’re using longer lenses or trying to control the center of gravity.
 If you shift the center of gravity out over one of the legs, you can use small- and medium-sized DSLR lenses, but the larger the lens, the more careful you’re going to have to be in balancing the center of gravity.
 I’m confident using it with a large-ish DSLR like a Nikon D810 and a small lens, but I am more hesitant with larger lenses.
 But I have tried it on a flat, stable surface like a table with a Nikon D810 and Nikon 80-400mm, mounting with the lens’s collar mount, and it worked fine.
 Adding the extra height of a head is also a consideration in balancing the center of gravity.

 Its feet are small rubber buttons.
 They offer some grip, but because they only offer a small surface area, it’s not as much as I’d prefer when using heavier loads.

 You can, of course, attach a camera directly onto the tripod screw.
 But that’s not going to give you any flexibility for angling the shot since it’s in a fixed position.

 To get more flexibility, you can add a small tripod head.
-But ideally it should be a small one in the mini ball-head categroy.
+But ideally, it should be a small one in the mini ball-head category.
 The base on which it sits isn’t very wide, so a larger head with a broad base isn’t going to get a lot of grip.